The McGill Media Relations Office suggests the following sources for your holiday stories:

 Steven Grover, Full Professor, Department of Medicine, Division of Internal Medicine

-“During the social isolation surrounding the pandemic, there is increasing evidence of more stress, anxiety, depression, poor sleep quality, weight gain, and sedentary behaviour.
+“There is increasing evidence that the social isolation surrounding the pandemic has led to more stress, anxiety, depression, poor sleep quality, weight gain, and sedentary behaviour.
 Regular exercise has been consistently proven to be a highly effective therapy to both prevent and treat these health conditions.
 Accordingly, exercising daily is arguably among the most important treatments available to improve our physical and mental health during the pandemic, and all year long.”

 Steven Grover is a Full Professor in the Department of Medicine and the Director of the Comprehensive Health Improvement Program.
 His research focuses on the importance of exercise, healthy eating, and other lifestyle interventions to improve health, as well as on digital, e-health interventions using web-based platforms.